-For a bifilar sundial, select its type using the radio buttons and set the height of both threads.
+For a bifilar sundial, select its type using the radio buttons and set the height of both threads, and if needed, the declination, in case of a vertical bifilar.

 Choose a place for your sundial

 One can install a sundial anywhere, as long as it receives some light from the sun during a part of the day.
 The majority of people think that only a wall oriented south (or north in the Southern hemisphere) can receive a sundial, but you should not restrict your choice to that.
 On the contrary, the most original dials (regardless of their decoration) are almost always oriented between the cardinal points, and sometimes they are not vertical.